-The clashes at the Chinese University were part of a day of city-wide strikes by students and office workers, organized in a bid to bring Hong Kong to a standstill after months of pro-democracy protests that have spiraled out of control.
+The clashes at the Chinese University were part of a day of citywide strikes by students and office workers, organized in a bid to bring Hong Kong to a standstill after months of pro-democracy protests that have spiraled out of control.

 On Tuesday, thousands of office workers joined lunchtime protests in the city’s central financial district, with demonstrators forming roadblocks to prevent traffic from moving around the city.
 The protesters once again chanted their demands, which include democratic changes and an investigation into police treatment of protesters.

-Police dispersed the crowd by firing tear gas during working hours for the second day in a row, something authorities have avoided at all costs until now.
+Police dispersed the crowd by firing tear gas during working hours for the second day in a row, something authorities have avoided at all costs, until now.

 However, as evening fell, the protesters returned to the central business district and blocked main roads once again.
-A number of subway stations were closed and others were set to close early as clashes continue between police and protesters.
+A number of subway stations were closed and others were set to close early as clashes continued between police and protesters.